PhD Program in Speech, Language, and Hearing Sciences

 PLEASE NOTE: GRE scores are no longer being required for the SLHS PhD program.

-Below are some helpful hints about writing a statement of purpose to accompany your graduate school application.
+Below are some helpful hints about writing an Academic Statement of Purpose to accompany your graduate school application.

 1. The individuals reading your application for the PhD program will want to know how you can contribute to the program.
 Therefore, the focus should be on how you’ve spent your time as an undergraduate and/or graduate student preparing for your PhD journey.